LiudmilaKorchikova/LiudmilaKorchikova/README.md

 ## Hi there 👋
 I'm a university student and aspiring Junior Java Developer, passionate about learning and building meaningful projects.
+Open to part-time roles or internships

 💻 Skills & Interests: